baluamjuri/Spring/SpringCoreTopics.md

 ## Topics
 ### IOC
 * What is IOC?
-(Dependency lookup, Dependency injection)
+  - Dependency lookup - Target class writes logic to search and get dependent class objects from different resources.
+Involves obtaining the required dependencies by querying a central service registry or container. (ctx.getBean(-,-))
+  - Dependency injection - Target class pulling and dependent class object from different places.(@Autowired)
-* Advantages of IOC pattern
+* Advantages of IOC pattern - Loose coupling

 ### Injection
 * setter injection